 Lead is another invisible threat in your home, and one that’s easy to discover.
 It is a potent neurotoxin that can affect the brain and result in a lower IQ, memory problems, and increased aggression, and can be found in old paint, pipes, and even soil.
 You can have your home tested for lead by a professional, or you can purchase a lead test kit and swab surfaces for evidence of the chemical.
 If there is exposed lead paint, a fresh layer of non-lead paint on top is usually sufficient.
 If your home has lead pipes, those will need to be updated.

 “If there is exposed lead paint, a fresh layer of non-lead paint on top is usually sufficient. “

-- Knob and Tube Wiring.
-When I moved into my Atlanta bungalow built in 1925, I discovered that a portion of the house was powered by a knob and tube wiring — a very common, yet dangerous set-up in older houses.
+When I moved into my Atlanta bungalow built-in 1925, I discovered that a portion of the house was powered by a knob and tube wiring — a very common, yet dangerous set-up in older houses.
 Knob and tube wiring was used until about 50 years ago, and it consists of insulated copper conductors passing through insulating tubes and supported by porcelain knobs.
 It can be difficult to purchase homeowner’s insurance if you have knob and tube wiring because it poses a much greater fire hazard.
 Call an electrician for help modernizing your wiring.

 So before you wash your dishes with those musty sponges or rest your head on formaldehyde-soaked permanent-press sheets, remember these easy and inexpensive methods of correcting the dangers lurking in your home.
 Your unexplained cough and nagging worries may be quieted.